Boost Event-Driven Tactile Learning with Location Spiking Neurons: Methods

 which captures the difference between the observed output spike count $\sum_{l=0}^{N}o_{k}(l)$ and the desired spike count $\sum_{l=0}^{N}\hat{o}_{k}(l)$ across the $K$ neurons.
 Moreover, to optimize the Hybrid\_SRM\_FC, we develop a weighted spike-count loss:

 which first balances the contributions from two SNNs and then captures the difference between the observed balanced output spike count $\sum_{t=0}^{T}o_{k}(t) + \lambda\sum_{l=0}^{N}o_{k}(l)$ and the desired spike count $\sum_{c=0}^{T+ N}\hat{o}_{k}(c)$ across the $K$ output neurons.
 For both $\mathcal{L}_{LSRM}$ and $\mathcal{L}_{1}$, the desired spike counts have to be specified for the correct and incorrect classes and are task-dependent hyperparameters.
 We set these hyperparameters as in~\cite{taunyazov2020event}.
 To overcome the non-differentiability of spikes and apply the backpropagation algorithm, we use the approximate gradient proposed in SLAYER~\cite{Shrestha2018}.
+Moreover, based on the SLAYER's weight update in the temporal domain, we can derive the weight update for the SNNs with LSRM neurons in the spatial domain.
+Please check more details in our Github repository.

-The timestep-wise inference algorithm of the Hybrid\_SRM\_FC is shown in Algorithm~\ref{alg:timestep}.
-And the corresponding timestep-wise training algorithm can be derived by incorporating the weighted spike-count loss.
+To demonstrate the applicability of our model to the spike-based temporal data, we propose the timestep-wise inference algorithm of the Hybrid\_SRM\_FC, which is shown in Algorithm~\ref{alg:timestep}.
+The corresponding timestep-wise training algorithm can be derived by incorporating the weighted spike-count loss.